AkhilSinghRana/Collaboration-Competition_RL_P3/README.md

 ### Results

 The environment agent in this training was solved in 592 episodes!
-The algorithm used for training was DDPG.
+The algorithm used for training was MADDPG.
 The results were achieved after a careful hyperparameter tuning, leading to a significant improvement.
 To read more about the algorithm, network architecture and hyper-Parameters settings read the [Report](./Report.pdf)

 The training plot of the agent showing the scores improvement over the epsiodes is shown below.
 ![Scores](./Results/ScoresPlot.png)